Old Manor Hospital, Salisbury: The 20th century

-Sarum Ward and New Sarum ward were built just before 1923 when a number of "Service Patients" were admitted.
-These were former members of the armed forces who had sustained a mental disorder, in most cases from World War I, although others had served in the Boer War and a few in the Crimean War.
-A further influx of Service Patients were admitted in 1931 from the Ministry of Pensions Hospital in Kirkburton, West Yorkshire.
-These were all lower ranks and were housed in the aforementioned wards.
+Sarum Ward and New Sarum ward were built just before 1923, when a number of "service patients" were admitted.
+These were former members of the armed forces who had sustained a mental disorder, in most cases from the First World War, although others had served in the Second Boer War and a few in the Crimean War.
+A further influx of service patients were admitted in 1931 from the Ministry of Pensions Hospital in Kirkburton, West Yorkshire; these were all lower ranks and were housed in the aforementioned wards.
 Some officers from Latchmere House in Surrey were also admitted around this time and they were accommodated in Bemerton Lodge, the former residence of William Corbin Finch and Sir Cecil Chubb.
 Service patients were treated as private patients and their charges were met by the Ministry of Pensions.
 Within the constraints of the institution they lived fairly comfortable lives with a range of hobbies, a weekly film show in the ballroom, and other social diversions available as well as annual trips to public entertainments courtesy of the Not Forgotten Association.

-In 1924 the Royal Commission on Lunacy and Mental Disorders issued a report that led to the Mental Treatment Act of 1930.
+In 1924, the Royal Commission on Lunacy and Mental Disorders issued a report that led to the Mental Treatment Act 1930.
 This report affected the running of the hospital to the extent that patients had improved rights that allowed them to enter or leave the hospital at will, unless they were suffering from a condition that gave demonstrable reasons to detain the patient.
-There was also a change in some terminologies: "asylum" was replaced by "hospital" and "inmate" by "patient" for example.
+There was also a change in some terminologies: "asylum" was replaced by "hospital" and "inmate" by "patient", for example.

 An inspection report of around 1940 noted 5 doctors, 25 registered nurses and 23 assistant male staff.
 On the female side were 10 registered nurses and 3 part-time registered nurses, with 31 assistant nurses and 10 part-time assistant nurses.
 At this time the annual licensing fee for the hospital was 10 shillings per patient, yielding a total of £336.

-Conditions appear good in 1942 when a further commissioners' report notes "I have found on the whole the patients were happy and contented, obviously enjoying careful and kindly treatment ...
+Conditions appear good in 1942, when a further commissioners' report notes "I have found on the whole the patients were happy and contented, obviously enjoying careful and kindly treatment ...
 There were 40 male staff when there should have been 60 ...
 Patients are well occupied and parole is liberally given.
 We regret to record the death of a male charge nurse who died as a result of a homicidal attack by one of the male patients".
 This incident occurred in the Old Manor in 1941, when a patient, Norman Ashton, struck a member of staff, Reginald Trubridge, over the head with an iron grating in the kitchen of one of the wards.
 It transpired at the initial trial that Ashton had a grievance against Trubridge and the hearing was transferred to the Old Bailey.
-During the subsequent court hearing Mr Ashton was declared unfit to plead and was detained at His Majesty's Pleasure.
+During the subsequent court hearing Ashton was declared unfit to plead and was detained at His Majesty's Pleasure.